AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/lc-basic-blocks.md

 ---
 # Add basic building blocks to your Topic

-To provide a clearer understanding of how to create an Learning Topic and and add basic building blocks to it, the following video offers a brief overview of the features available.
+To provide a clearer understanding of how to create a Learning Topic and add basic building blocks to it, the following video offers a brief overview of the features available.

 >[!VIDEO](https://video.tv.adobe.com/v/3469535/learning-content-aem-guides)